vmware/cluster-api-provider-cloud-director/docs/MANAGEMENT_CLUSTER.md

        capvcd-system                       capvcd-controller-manager-769d64d4bf-54bf4                      1/1     Running
        ```

-### Create multi-controlplane management cluster
+### Create a multi-controlplane management cluster
-1. Now that bootstrap management cluster is ready, you can use Cluster API to create multi control-plane workload cluster
+1. Now that bootstrap cluster is ready, you can use Cluster API to create multi control-plane workload cluster
    fronted by load balancer.
 Run the below command
     * `kubectl --kubeconfig=bootstrap_cluster.conf apply -f capi.yaml`.
 To configure the CAPI yaml, refer to [CAPI Yaml configuration](WORKLOAD_CLUSTER.md#capi_yaml).
-2. Retrieve the workload cluster Kubeconfig
+2. Retrieve the cluster Kubeconfig
     * `clusterctl get kubeconfig {cluster-name} > capi.kubeconfig`
-3. Transform the resultant workload cluster into management cluster by repeating the [initialize Cluster API](#management_cluster_init) step.
+3. Transform this cluster into management cluster by [initializing it with CAPVCD](#management_cluster_init).
+4. This cluster is now a fully functional multi-control plane management cluster.
+The next section walks you through
+   the steps to make management cluster ready for individual tenant users use

 <a name="tenant_user_management"></a>
-## Prepare Management cluster to enable VCD tenant users' access
+## Prepare the Management cluster to enable VCD tenant users' access
-Below set up enables tenant users to deploy the workload clusters in their own private namespaces of a given management
+Below steps enable tenant users to deploy the workload clusters in their own private namespaces of a given management
-cluster, while adhering to VCD's tenant/user quota management.
+cluster, while adhering to their own user quota in VCD.

 Basically, tenant administrator (or) the management cluster author, creates a new and unique Kubernetes namespace for
-each tenant user and creates respective Kubernetes configuration with access to only the
+each tenant user and creates a respective Kubernetes configuration with access to only the
 required CRDs.
 This is a one-time operation per VCD tenant user.

-Below are the commands to be run for each tenant user.
+Run below commands for each tenant user.
 The USERNAME and KUBE_APISERVER_ADDRESS parameter should be
 changed as per your requirements.

 ```sh